tranhuucanh/fastqr/README.md

 FastQR is licensed under the **GNU Lesser General Public License v2.1 (LGPL-2.1)**.

-This project statically links with:
+This project uses:
 - **libqrencode** (LGPL v2.1) - Copyright (C) 2006-2017 Kentaro Fukuchi
-- **libvips** (LGPL v2.1+) - Copyright (C) 1989-2021 Imperial College, London
+- **libpng** - PNG image encoding
+- **stb_image** (Public Domain) - Sean Barrett's single-header image library

-As required by the LGPL, you can obtain the source code and rebuild this library with modified versions of libqrencode and libvips.
+As required by the LGPL, you can obtain the source code and rebuild this library with modified versions of libqrencode.
 See [BUILD.md](BUILD.md) for instructions.

 ### LGPL Requirements